-Dr. Linda Nielsen is Professor of Adolescent & Educational Psychology at Wake Forest University.
-Her research and courses are focused on shared physical custody for children with separated parents and father-daughter relationships, with a special emphasis on divorced fathers.
-In addition to her many academic articles, she has written three books on father-daughter relationships and a college textbook, Adolescence: A Contemporary View.
-She is often invited to present her research on child custody to family court and mental health professionals and to legislative policy makers in the U.S. and abroad.
-Her work has been featured in a PBS documentary, on National Public Radio, and in magazines and newspapers including Time, Wall Street Journal, The New York Times, and The Washington Post.
-She was guest editor in 2018 of the special issue of the Journal of Divorce & Remarriage on shared parenting and is presently finishing the second edition of her college textbook, Father and Daughters: Contemporary Research & Issues.
+Dr. Linda Nielsen is a Professor of Adolescent & Educational Psychology at Wake Forest University.
+She is an internationally recognized expert on shared physical custody for children of divorce and father-daughter relationships.
+In addition to her many academic articles, she has written four books on father-daughter relationships and a college textbook, Adolescence: A Contemporary View.
+Her research has influenced child custody law reform in the U.S. and abroad.
+Her work has been featured in a PBS documentary, as well as on National Public Radio, the BBC, Time, Wall Street Journal, New York Times, and Washington Post.
+Her sixth book, Myths & Lies About Dads: How They Hurt Us All, will be published by Routledge early in 2023.
+For more information about Nielsen’s work, visit her website at go.wfu.edu/nielsen

 Professor, Educational Psychology

 Ed.D., University of Tennessee, Knoxville, 1976

 M.Ed., University of Tennessee, 1973

 Past Professional Experiences